IamCalories/ML_for_IM_in_ASC/README.md

 - If we don't control the power level, all BSs are on.
 The capacity is 223 Mbps in average.
 - If we use exhaustive, the capacity is 258 Mbps in average, and it spends 2384s to calculate the result.
 - If we use APC algorithm, the capacity is 240 Mbps in average and it spends 1.4s to calculate the result.
-- If we use RL, the capacity depends on how many times it spends, and so is APC+RL.
+- If we use RL, the capacity depends on how mauch time it spends, and so is APC+RL.
 - RL:
   | time (s) | capacity (Mbps) |
   | :-: | :-: |